JoseJuma/mistake/README.md

-my first read me of the day
+my first read me of the day.